-No talking or whispering, no group study, no use of cell phones, minimal and quiet keyboarding, mute all audio and no eating.
+Individual study – no talking or whispering, no use of cell phones, minimal and quiet keyboarding, mute all audio and no eating.

 If you need to access a computer, floors 2 and 3 have the most workstations available.
+You can see real-time availability of desktop computers and lendable laptops on the Library website.
 For quiet work with a computer, please use the lab on the 6th floor.
-Laptops may be borrowed from the Circulation Desk.

 Student Learning Centre